BestTimesToVisit.com Logo

 activity

-Drift along the timeless Nile River on a traditional felucca as the city lights begin to twinkle.
-This peaceful escape offers a different perspective of Cairo, with the gentle breeze and the calls to prayer creating a magical ambiance as dusk settles.
+Drift along the timeless Nile River on a traditional felucca sailboat as the city lights begin to twinkle.
+Feel the gentle breeze and watch the silhouettes of Cairo's skyline transform against the twilight sky – a truly tranquil escape from the urban bustle.

 Taste Authentic Koshary at Abou Tarek